armanda-rodrigues/TellmeATrail/README.md

 ## Case Study

-The application has been tested by user with various profiles, with different trails in Portugal
+The application has been tested by users with various profiles, with different trails in Portugal

 But a main case study has been identified and will be used in further development of the app.
 It is located in the region of [Serra da Estrela](https://en.wikipedia.org/wiki/Serra_da_Estrela), Portugal.